 What do you spend on a monthly basis?

-I did a detailed blog post noting my expenses for one month and that was less than $800, living rather frugally.
-You could spend more on an apartment and go out more, but still, for $1,000 you can live quite well here.
+I can usually get by for less than $800, living rather frugally.
+You could spend more on a bigger apartment and go out more, but still, for $1,000 you can live quite well in Ho Chi Minh City.

-It’s so cheap to eat great food there, I assume that’s not a whole lot out of your budget.
+It’s so cheap to eat great food there, that’s probably not a whole lot out of your budget, right?

-I assume your okay with the tropical heat?
+I assume you’re okay with the tropical heat?

 I’m used to heat and sometimes it’s hotter in Australia where I’m from.
 I spent three winters in the northern hemisphere and that was enough for me.
 If you’re walking around in the daytime here though, it’s very refreshing to visit an air-conditioned shop.
 April and May are usually the hottest months, before the rains come.

 Have you had any trouble with internet censorship or site blocking?

 Here it’s really easy to get around on the web; it’s not like China.
 The blocking here is much lazier.